richhowley/mbta-bus-tracking-skill/README.md

 All data and arrival predictions used by this skill are provided by the MBTA.
 You must register for an API key on the [MBTA website](https://api-v3.mbta.com/register).
 Enter the API key for this skill at Mycroft Home.

-See below for full documentation but to get started just say "Hey Mycroft, T Bus Arrivals".
+See below for full documentation, including how to track busses traveling toward your stop, but to get started just say "Hey Mycroft, T Bus Arrivals".
 You will be prompted for the bus route, direction and stop name.
 Mycroft will respond with all estimated arrival times at your stop.

 <details><summary>View Sample dialog</summary>
 <dl>